wofsauge/IsaacDocs/docs/Entity.md

 ### Size {: aria-label='Variables' }
 [ ](#){: .abrep .tooltip .badge }
 #### float Size  {: .copyable aria-label='Variables' }
-Returns the size of the hitbox on an entity.
+Returns the size of the hitbox of an entity.

 ___
 ### Size·Multi {: aria-label='Variables' }
 [ ](#){: .abrep .tooltip .badge }
 #### [Vector](Vector.md) SizeMulti  {: .copyable aria-label='Variables' }

+"Hitboxes" in Isaac aren't boxes at all, but are actually capsules (circles).
+This determines the shape of the circle, with a higher X value making the circle wider, a higher Y value making the circle taller, and vice versa.

 ___
 ### Sorting·Layer {: aria-label='Variables' }
 [ ](#){: .rep .tooltip .badge }
 #### [SortingLayer](enums/SortingLayer.md) SortingLayer  {: .copyable aria-label='Variables' }

+Determines when the entity should render over other entities.

 ___
 ### Spawner·Entity {: aria-label='Variables' }